code-kern-ai/refinery-python-sdk/README.md

 lf_list = client.get_all_lfs()
 ```

-If you have any further questions which are not covered by this README or our [documentations](www.docs.onetask.ai/), please do not hesitate to [contact us directly](mailto:info@onetask.ai)
+If you have any further questions which are not covered by this README, please do not hesitate to [contact us directly](mailto:info@onetask.ai)